rodricios/autocomplete/README.md

 ## Explain like I'm 5

 No. I'm explaining this like you're 5.
 I know you're not *5* , you guys...
-Chris, stop doing handstands on your sister's back!
+Chris, stop jumping on your sister's back!

 Ok, so I'm saying, *imagine I'm 5!*